Ancient Celtic warfare: Celts depicted as barbarians

 Both the Greeks and Romans found the Celtic decapitation practices shocking, and the Romans made sure to put an end to them when Celtic regions came under their control.
 However, Greeks and Romans both employed decapitation and other horrific tortures, highlighting a tendency to view practices as more shocking when carried out by an outside group, even if the practices were essentially similar.

 In the 5th century BC, Greek writer Ephoros described the Celts as "one of the four great barbarian peoples, along with the Persians, the Scythians and the Libyans".
 They were called Keltoi or Galatae by the Greeks and Celtae or Galli by the Romans.
 Aristotle comments that their courage had an element of passion to it, like that of all barbarians.
 Diodorus Siculus writes that they were extremely addicted to wine and that one could exchange a mere jar of wine for a slave.

-The Celts were described by classical writers such as Strabo, Livy, Pausanias, and Florus as fighting like "wild beasts", and as hordes.
+The Celts were described by classical writers, such as Strabo, Livy, Pausanias, and Florus, as fighting like "wild beasts", and in hordes.
 Dionysius said that their "manner of fighting, being in large measure that of wild beasts and frenzied, was an erratic procedure, quite lacking in military science.
 Thus, at one moment they would raise their swords aloft and smite after the manner of wild boars, throwing the whole weight of their bodies into the blow like hewers of wood or men digging with mattocks, and again they would deliver crosswise blows aimed at no target, as if they intended to cut to pieces the entire bodies of their adversaries, protective armor and all".
-Such views and descriptions of Celts as presented by Greco-Roman writers are generally viewed with some skepticism by contemporary historians.
-This is due to the fact that much of the information is presented with an inherent negative bias and doesn't match the archaeological record.
+Such views and descriptions of Celts as presented by Greco-Roman writers are generally viewed with some skepticism by contemporary historians, as much of this information is presented with an inherent negative bias and doesn't match the archaeological record.